-It is recommended that the Cabinet Member:
+It is recommended that Schools Forum:

 - a.
 Note the year-end outturn budget position for the Dedicated Schools Grant as at the end of March 2017 and the variance explanations contained within this report. - b.
-Approve the revised DSG budget for 2017-18 as set out in Appendix 1.
+Endorse the revised DSG budget for 2017-18 as set out in Appendix 1.